This will guide you through the changes coming from AR Foundation 2.x to 3.x.

 XRReferenceImageLibrary (e.g., you can enumerate its reference images), and it may also have additional functionality (see

-ARCameraBackground has been updated to support the lightweight render pipeline (LWRP) and Universal Render Pipelines (UniversalRP) when those packages are present.
+ARCameraBackground has been updated to support the Universal Render Pipeline (UniversalRP) when that package is present.
 This involved a breaking change to the

 XRCameraSubsystem: the property

 cameraMaterial.
 It is unlikely most developers would need to access this directly.
 The shader name was only used by ARFoundation to construct the background material.
 That functionality has moved to the subsystem.

 NativeArrays, so callers should only be able to see a

 NativeSlice (i.e., you should not be able to